History

 (xiii) Portable Application Programs

-• Linux has the ability to hide the machine architecture from the users making it easier to write programs that run on different hardware implementations easily.
+• Linux can hide the machine architecture from the users making it easier to write programs that run on different hardware implementations easily.
 Thus, this program became portable for other hardware.

 • Open Source Availability.